hshustc/TIFS_Weak_Shot_Gait/README.md

 ### Update

+- 20250331: Code Released.
+Please feel free to contact me (hshvim@live.com) if you are interested in any technical details.

 - 20250320: Apologies for the delayed update.
 My latest work took more time and effort than I had anticipated, but fortunately, it has been successful.
 I will be cleaning up and releasing this project within the next two weeks.

 ### Note